Wake up! Healthy relationships are not boring, that’s called peace – Reasons why healthy Love feels weird

 You’re not “fantasizing” them or “romanticizing” the relationship

 Moreover, in “healthy” relationships, this kind of behavior isn’t considered the norm because one or both parties assume self-responsibility while also holding one another accountable for unhealthy behavior.
-A peaceful relationship doesn’t mean you never experience a high or low, but they’re manifested by positive experiences, patterns, and behaviors (not chaos or destruction).
+A peaceful relationship doesn’t mean you never experience a high or low, but they’re manifested within positive experiences as well as healthy patterns, and behaviors (not chaos or destruction).

 [Related Read: 50 Unapologetic dating standards you NEED to avoid DATING DOWN]